DMindek/GroupUP/CONTRIBUTING.md

 At least two team members should constantly review pull requests before accepting.
 <br> The pull review should not be merged as long as a team member has pointed out problems that still need to be resolved.

+# Contributing to the frontend code
+In order to build and run the frontend code of this project you need to install Android Studio Giraffe 2022.3.1 or newer.
+When opening the project simply choose the "Open" option in the Android Studio starting screen and open the frontend folder.
+<br> Android Studio should come with a virtual device that is already set up and capable of running the application (minimum SKD is 27).